javierarce/javier.computer/projects.md

 title: Projects
 permalink: projects
 ---
-A selection of some of my favorite projects.
+Here's a selection of some of my favorite projects.